GiovanniSalmeri/yellow-perpage/README.md

 To override in a page the system setting of an extension, add a [page setting](https://github.com/annaesvensson/yellow-core#settings-page) with the same name at the top of a page.

-## How to restrict per page settings
+## How to restrict per-page settings

-If you don't want that any system setting may be overridden, then restrict per page settings.
+If you don't want all system setting to be able to be overridden, then restrict per-page settings.
 You should do this for security reasons if several users can add or edit pages.
 Open file `system/extensions/yellow-system.ini`, change `PerpageRestriction: 1`, and write after `PerpageSettings:` a comma separated list of the system settings that you want to be overridable.

 ## Example